-"(1) ASSESSMENT.-The term 'assessment'

-means the systematic collection, analysis and dissemination of information on health status, health needs and health problems.
+"(1) ASSESSMENT.-The term 'assessment' means the systematic collection, analysis and dissemination of information on health status, health needs and health problems.

-"(2) ALCOHOL RELATED NEURODEVELOP-MEN-TAL DISORDERS .- The term 'alcohol related neurodevelop-mental disorders' or 'ARND' with respect to an individual means the individual has a history of maternal alcohol consumption during pregnancy, central nervous system involvement such as developmental delay, intellectual deficit, or neurologic abnormalities, that behaviorally, there may be problems with irritability, and failure to thrive as infants, and that as children become older there will likely be hyperactivity, attention deficit, language dysfunction and perceptual and judgment problems.
+ALCOHOL NEURO-RELATED DEVELOPMENTAL DISORDERS.-The term 'alcohol related neurodevelopmental disorders' or 'ARND' with respect to an individual means the individual has a history of maternal alcohol consumption during pregnancy, central nervous system involvement such as developmental delay, intellectual deficit, or neurologic abnormalities, that behaviorally, there may be problems with irritability, and thrive as infants, failure to that as children become older there will likely be hyperactivity, attention deficit, language dysfunction and perceptual and judgment problems.

-'(3) BEHAVIORAL HEALTH.-The term 'behavioral health' means the blending of substances (alcohol, drugs, inhalants and to-bacco) abuse and mental health prevention and treatment, for the purpose of providing comprehensive services.
+"(3) BEHAVIORAL HEALTH.-The term 'behavioral health' means the blending of substances (alcohol, drugs, inhalants and tobacco) abuse and mental health prevention and treatment, for the purpose of providing comprehensive services.
 Such term includes the joint development of substance abuse and mental health treatment planning and coordinated case management using a multidisciplinary approach.